jmcmellen/splat/README.md

 * Build system

-  * The build system has partially been converted to Gnu Make.
-More work needs to be done here to support building the subdirectories.
+  * The build system has been converted to Gnu Make (gmake).
+There is no need to run "configure" any more.

 * ITWOM 3.0